ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {:codeblock}

-### Adding mount target to a file share
+### Add mount target to a file share
 {: #add-mount-target-api}

-To add a mount target to a file share, make a `POST /shares/{share_ID}/targets` call to create a mount target for an existing file share.
+Make a `POST /shares/{share_ID}/targets` call to create a mount target for an existing file share.
 You must specify a VPC in the request.

-For example, see the following call:
+For example:

 ```curl
 curl -X POST \